 Erika is a Licensed Mental Health Counselor.
 She earned her Master of Science degree in Applied Clinical Psychology from the University of South Carolina – Aiken and her Bachelor of Arts degree in Psychology from the University of South Florida.
 After having earned her graduate degree, Erika gained several years’ experience working as a therapist in a community mental health center, where she primarily provided individual and family therapy to children, adolescents, young adults, and families who presented with a wide range of emotional and behavioral issues.
 She also has experience as an adjunct professor, where she has taught college courses at the undergraduate level.
 In August of 2017, Erika joined the Forty Carrots team as a Mental Health Therapist.
 Erika has completed her Infant Family Mental Health Graduate Certificate from USF.

-Heather M. Stelmok, LMHC, NCC, MA is a Licensed Mental Health Counselor, National Certified Counselor.
+Heather is a Licensed Mental Health Counselor.
 She earned her Master of Arts degree in Community Counseling and her Bachelor of Science degree in Psychology with a minor in Family Studies from Campbell University in North Carolina.
 She has over ten years of experience in private practice providing individual and family therapy to all ages, focused on children and adolescents with various emotional and behavioral issues.
-In November, 2010, she began working as a Parenting Educator at the Forty Carrots Parenting Program where she facilitates parenting education classes in the community including SPARCC, a domestic violence shelter for women and children.
+While living in North Carolina, she worked in a private practice and provided individual and family therapy to all ages.
+In November, 2010, she began working as a Parenting Educator and in 2014 as a Licensed Mental Health Counselor at Forty Carrots Family Center.